vwilson05/real-estate-management/docs/issues.md

   - Prevention: Follow project structure guidelines for component organization

 6. **CSS Border Class Error**
-   - Description: The `border-border` class does not exist in Tailwind configuration
+   - Description: Error in CSS class for border styling
+   - Resolution: Updated border class to use proper Tailwind syntax
    - Status: Resolved
-   - Priority: High
-   - Root Cause: Incorrect CSS class name in globals.css
-   - Resolution: Updated globals.css to use `border-[hsl(var(--border))]` instead of the non-existent `border-border` class

 7. **CSS Background Class Error**
    - Description: The `bg-background` class does not exist in Tailwind configuration